CodeScop/Oge-Mai-Field-Guide/allresources.md

   - Post-DFO Balance Battle: Spirit Castu (550 words for 1)
   - DFO Battles: Babu (3000 words, 3 Steel Chains, 2 Pieces of Parchment, 1 Blue Essence Ink for 2-3), Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 5), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Miclan (5000 words, 5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 5), Molox (666 words and 1 Steel Chain for 1-2)
   - DFO Bones Chest: 1-4
+  - CAVE Battles: Fosfa (800 words for 1-2)
 - **Sell price:** 4 Coins (don't sell unless you have >100)
 - **Used for:** DUST DFO Item Shop & Craft: Wardrobe: Ardi Ponytails Back (25)